athensresearch/athens/CONTRIBUTING.md

 # Deploying Athens and Devcards

-You should deploy your version of Athens and [Devcards](https://github.com/bhauman/devcards) if you are making pull requests to Athens.
+You should deploy your version of Athens and [Devcards](https://github.com/bhauman/devcards) if you are making UI-releated pull requests to Athens.
 This will allow developers and designers to interact with your code, which is essential for reviewing UI changes.

-The official Athens Devcards can be found at https://athensresearch.github.io/athens/cards.html.
+Athens Devcards can be found at https://athensresearch.github.io/athens/cards.html.

+## Automated Deploys

+We've setup GitHub Actions so that each time you commit to your fork on GitHub, GitHub Actions automatically lints, tests, and styles your code.

+If these scripts pass, GitHub builds your code and then deploys it to https://YOUR_GITHUB.github.io/athens/ and https://YOUR_GITHUB.github.io/athens/cards.html.

+To begin doing automated deploys, just make sure your Actions are enabled at https://github.com/YOUR_GITHUB/athens/actions.
+Then start pushing code!

+## Manual Deploys

-To build and deploy Athens and Devcards:
+To build and deploy Athens and Devcards from your local development environment:

-1. Run `lein dev` as above.
-Your app is running at http://localhost:3000, and your shadow-cljs server is running at http://localhost:9630.
-1. Run `lein devcards` in a separate terminal.
-It's okay if you see warning logs.
-Because `lein dev` is already running, the Devcards build finds the next available ports — http://localhost:3001 and http://localhost:9631 for the app and shadow-cljs, respectively.
-1. Open http://localhost:3000/ and http://localhost:3001/cards.html.
-You should see Athens and Devcards, respectively.
+1. Build your JavaScript bundle(s) with either `lein dev`, `lein devcards`, or `lein compile`.
-1. Run `lein gh-pages` in a third terminal.
+1. Run `lein gh-pages`.
 1. Open http://<YOUR_GITHUB>/github.io/athens/ and http://<YOUR_GITHUB>/github.io/athens/cards.html.
 Sometimes this takes a minute to be updated.
-If both work, then you have successfuly deployed your Athens and Devcards for the world to see!

 Notes:

+- If you want to compile Athens and Devcards one time without hot-reloading, run `lein compile`.
-- If you are only developing on Athens and not Devcards, you only need to run `lein dev`.
+- If you are actively developing Athens and not Devcards, run `lein dev` to hot-reload the Athens application.
-- If you are only developing on DevCards and not Athens, you only need to run `lein devcards`.
+- If you are actively developing DevCards and not Athens, run `lein devcards` to hot-reload Devcards.
-- However, if you want to build both because you are testing a component on DevCards and Athens at the same time, you should run both.
+- If you want to build Athens and Devcards, because you are testing a component on DevCards and Athens at the same time, you should run `lein dev` and `lein devcards` in two terminals.
 - If both builds are running, it doesn't matter which port you go to (i.e. `3000` or `3001`), because both HTTP servers can serve assets.
 - More docs should be written in the future on how to connect a REPL to either build, depending on your text editor.